-Actions:

-- reads characters from the source program - groups characters into LEXEMS (sequences of characters that ''go together'') following a given pattern - each lexeme corresponds to a TOKEN; the scanner returns the next token (plus maybe some additional information) to the parser - the scanner may also discover lexical errors (i.e., erroneous characters) - The definitions of what a lexeme, token or bad character is depend on the definition of the source language.
+- Actions: - Reads characters from the source program; - Groups characters into lexemes , i.e., sequences of characters that "go together", following a given pattern; - Each lexeme corresponds to a token . - ▶ the scanner returns the next token, plus maybe some additional information, to the parser; - The scanner may also discover lexical errors, i.e., erroneous characters. - The definitions of what a lexeme, token or bad character is depend on the definition of the source language.